 National Aeronautics and Space Administration (NASA) - Check out all of the interesting things that NASA is up to these days.

 American Association of Physics Teachers (AAPT) - Those interested in teaching physics (on any level) will find this site quite interesting.
 Even those of you who do not wish to pursue a teaching career will find items of interest.
-Check out AAPT's Committee on Minorities in Physics for more information on underrepresented groups in physics.
+Check out AAPT's Committee on Diversity in Physics for more information on underrepresented groups in physics.

 American Astronomical Society (AAS) - This is the main society for astronomers and astrophysicists.
 Click on "Career Services" if you want to find out job information for astronomers.